University Studies – 19-21 Unit Emphasis | SC Program: AA.1499

 Units 3

-This course is a survey course designed to introduce the science of astronomy concentrating on celestial bodies and phenomena beyond the solar system.
-This course covers aspects of the history of astronomy, light, telescopes, prominent scientists, the sun, stars, stellar evolution, galaxies, cosmology, gravity wave astronomy, and the possibility of other life forms in the Universe.
+A survey course designed to introduce the science of astronomy concentrating on celestial bodies and phenomena beyond the solar system.
+This course covers aspects of the history of astronomy, light, telescopes, prominent scientists, the sun, stars, stellar evolution, galaxies, cosmology, and the possibility of other life forms in the Universe.
 This course may be offered in a distance education format.

 Apply Now